aconstantinou-cmd/auto_wordpress/README.md

 ## Prerequisites
 - Docker: This script requires Docker to run the services.
 You can install Docker with `sudo apt install docker.io`
 - Docker-Compose: Docker-Compose is used to manage the Docker services.
+You can install Docker with `sudo apt install docker-compose`

 The script checks for the presence of Docker and Docker-compose before starting the setup.